Stefantut/Movies-App/README.md

 ### Api Key:

-Get an api key from [TMDB Api](https://www.themoviedb.org/documentation/api) Create an .env file in the root of the project and put your API key.
+Get an api key from [TMDB Api](https://www.themoviedb.org/documentation/api) Create an .env.local file in the root of the project and put your API key.
 **Example of .env file:**
 REACT_APP_API = yourapikey